dalethomas81/HamMessenger/README.md

 - add store and recall messages in SD card to save dynamic memory
 - add feature to be selective about message acknowledgments. currently any acknowlegment (from a second conversation) will reset the messaging sequencer.

+## Updates ##
+04-JUL-2021: Version 1 of the pcb for HamMessenger has be sent for fabrication.
+The estimated delivery date is the 22nd of July.
+In the meantime I will be ordering the components to populate the board.
+As I do that I will make sure to get the links for the components and add them to the BOM in the Eagle folder.

 ## Parts ##
 Arduino:\
 https://www.arduino.cc/en/pmwiki.php?n=Main/ArduinoBoardProMini\